franklemuchahary/linkedin-profile-analysis/README.md

 #### 2.1 Highest Education Level

 Referencing the image below, let’s look at the percentage of people compared to education levels.
-The majority of Principle Data Scientists, or 83%, have completed a Master’s or PhD.
+The majority of Principal Data Scientists, or 83%, have completed a Master’s or PhD.
 Very few have obtained an MBA or just a Bachelor’s, proving that this field, in particular, requires the highest level of education.
 Moving over to Senior Consultants, 61% have completed their MBA, excessively overshadowing those who have acquired a Master’s, Bachelor’s alone, or PhD.
 Finally, there is relative wiggle room when it comes to Chief Technology Officers.
 Creating a career from just a Bachelor’s was the most popular route, with 30%, but with a 4% difference from Master’s to PhD, MBA, and Other, it may be concluded that experience trumps education within this domain.

 ![Highest education level per career](assets/education_highest_level.png)